graphql/graphql-spec/spec/Section 6 -- Execution.md

-If the `stream` directive is present on a list field with a Non-Nullable inner type, and a field error has caused a {null} to propagate to the list item, the {null} should not propagate any further, and the associated Stream Payload's `item` field must be set to {null}.
+If the `stream` directive is present on a list field with a Non-Nullable inner type, and a field error has caused a {null} to propagate to the list item, the {null} similarly should not be sent to the client, as this will overwrite existing data.
+In this case, the associated Stream's `completed` entry must include the causative errors, whose presence indicated the failure of the stream to complete successfully.
 For example, assume the `films` field is a `List` type with an `Non-Null` inner type.
-In this case, the second list item raises a field error:
+In this case, the second list item raises a field
+error:

 ```graphql example
 {